 Becoming more health conscious, eating a vegan diet, and choosing as much organic food as possible, it was only natural we started questioning what was in our tap water, especially as sometimes it smelt bad or didn’t ever taste quite fresh, not in comparison to bottled water.

-We researched the benefits of drinking distilled water after it was recommended to us and literally purchased a Megahome countertop water distiller the very next day!
+We researched the benefits of drinking distilled water and whether distilled water is safe to drink after it was recommended to us, and literally purchased a Megahome countertop water distiller the very next day!

 Distillation is the process by which impurities are removed from a liquid by boiling it in order to evaporate the liquid and collect the vapour or steam.
 The vapours are then condensed back into liquid form, leaving any impurities behind.